arnoriel/arnoriel/README.md

 # 💫 About Me:
-🔭 I’m currently working on Developer Internship at PT WGS and PT Smooets as a Frontend Developer Internship.<br>🌱 I’m currently learning Programming Languages.<br>⚡ I am the owner of Arnorinneproject.
+🔭 I’m currently working on Developer Internship at PT Smooets as a Developer Internship.<br>🌱 I’m currently learning Programming Languages.<br>⚡ I am the owner of Arnorinneproject.

 ## 🌐 Socials: